 On the bonnie, bonnie banks o' Loch Lomond.

-Now, our own parting at Loch Lomond was not from each other but from the land we had come to love so well on the journey which had begun only two weeks before.
+Our own parting at Loch Lomond was not from each other but from the land we had come to love so well on a journey that had begun only two weeks before.
 How swiftly the days had flown!

-Along the way, we encountered creatures great and small.
-We visited kirks and castles, lovely gardens and inspiring tombs.
-We surveyed battlefields and monuments, sky-blue lochs and picturesque bridges.
+Along the way, we'd encountered creatures great and small.
+We had visited kirks and castles, lovely gardens and inspiring tombs.
+We surveyed battlefields and monuments, sky-blue lochs, and picturesque bridges.
 We gazed at lofty mountains and shining rivers and seas.
 We enjoyed charming hospitality and wonderful Scottish cooking.
 And we discovered our Scottish heritage, and our heritage of faith.